 I love baking rolls, especially those that garner me lots of praise and compliments (that’s how modest I am), and this is exactly what mi amiga Marysol’s honey rolls have been doing for me ever since I’ve spotted her recipe and the appetite-stirring pictures on her delicious blog,

 I’ve made honey rolls using Marysol’s recipe several times already, each time earning high points from both the older and younger members of the family, as well as our lovely neighbors who, after sampling the rolls at home for the first time, went as far as stopping by later just to say that those were the best rolls they’d had in a long time.
 I may be the one who receives these cheek-blushing verbal accolades for these honey rolls, but it is only fair to say that all the compliments should go to Marysol for such an awesome recipe.
 So, thank you, amiga!

 From Memories in the Baking

-Although the word “honey” in the name may unintentionally imply the overly honeyish taste, this is not the case here – honey adds a pleasant flavor to the rolls and its taste is not overwhelming at all.
-Note that the rolls are at their softest the day they were baked.
+Although the word “honey” in the name may unintentionally imply the overly honeyish (is there such word?) taste, this is not the case here—honey adds a pleasant flavor to the rolls and its taste is not overwhelming at all.
+Note that the rolls are at their softest the day they are baked.
 The next day, briefly warm in the microwave to soften.
-Serve with butter, fruit preserves, cream cheese, or anything you want, including … honey.
+Serve with butter, fruit preserves, cream cheese, or anything you want, including …oh yes—honey.

 ½ cup (4 ounces) unsalted butter